 Nothing undermines a communication initiative faster than a leader who does not follow the norms they set.
 If you ask your team to respond within 24 hours and you take three days, you have communicated the real standard.
 If you say you want direct feedback and then react defensively when you receive it, you have taught your team to filter what they tell you.

-The Role of Psychological Safety
+The Role of Psychological Safety in Team Communication

 Leaders build psychological safety through consistency.
 When you respond to bad news with curiosity instead of blame, when you credit people publicly for raising problems early, and when you make it visibly safe to disagree with you, you create the conditions where real communication becomes possible.
 Teams with high psychological safety outperform those without it across nearly every measurable dimension.
+For a deeper look at this connection, see the article on the hidden ROI of belonging.

 What Improving Team Communication Actually Produces

 When leaders get this right, the results are easy to see.
 Projects move faster because fewer things fall through the cracks.
 Meetings get shorter because people come prepared and decisions actually get made.
 Turnover drops because people feel informed, included, and respected.
-The culture shifts from reactive to proactive because information travels early enough to act on it.

-Ready to Improve Team Communications at Work?
+Ready to Improve Team Communication at Your Organization?